Mine the AI prompts your team repeats. Share them as agents.

 02

-Three steps.
-No new habits.
+Three commands, no new habits.

 1